Rewiring the Future

 Platforms like LEGO Ideas and open-innovation programs actively reward community involvement.
 And a commitment to sustainable design has led to LEGO campuses and factories getting Gold-level LEED certification.

-WHAT ARE THE BRAND ‘SHIFTS’ FROM NETWORK PARTICIPATION?
+WHAT ARE THE HORIZONS FOR NETWORK PARTICIPATION?

 To kickstart the journey, there will need to be a recognition of the strategic role of networks and a clear vision for collaboration; which is often challenged by leaders who are competitive by nature, with a historic refusal to act on shareholder ESG proposals.